 I chose the University of Mary first and foremost because of a huge desire in my heart to study theology.
 Not only was Mary able to provide an authentic Catholic education, but a solid Catholic community.
 It is easy to get lost in the midst of a huge, secular campus like Arizona State, but with the University of Mary, I felt like I was at home.
 I will forever be thankful for ASU and University of Mary's partnership and the impact it had on my academic and spiritual life.”

-Mary College at ASU is housed in Old St. Mary’s, which is the oldest-standing Catholic church in the Valley, having been completed in 1903.
+Mary College at ASU is housed in Old St. Mary’s, which is the oldest-standing Catholic structure in the Valley, having been completed in 1903.
 As home to both Mary College and the All Saints Catholic Newman Center, which provides spiritual and pastoral support to students at ASU, the corner of College and University provides formation for the whole of life.

 This unparalleled partnership allows ASU students to fulfill their humanities requirements by entering into the great tradition of Catholic thought and culture.
 Students will develop their minds and foster their faith as they participate in activities and classes with University of Mary faculty and students.
 ASU students will continue to pay their regular tuition rate to ASU, in addition to a semesterly membership fee giving them full access to the courses, amenities, and excursions of Mary College at ASU.